Newsflashes from the Persecuted Church

 Syria is ranked No. 3 and Iraq No. 4 on the Open Doors 2014 World Watch List of the worst persecutors of Christians.

 To support refugees in Iraq, Syria and other places in the Middle East, go to www.OpenDoorsUSA.org.

 Nigeria: Thursday Marks 150 Days in Captivity for Chibok Girls

 Thursday, Sept.
-11, marks 150 days since the attack on the Chibok Government Secondary School which resulted in the abductions of around 275 girls by the Islamic terrorist group Boko Haram.
+11, marks 150 days since the attack on the Chibok Government Secondary School which resulted in the abductions of around 275 girls by the Islamic terrorist group an extremist group that is located primarily in Northern Nigeria.
 Although 47 of the girls were able to escape either during their abduction or shortly after their arrival at the camp where they were being held, no others have been able to find their way home.

 In May, Boko Haram leader Abubakar Shekau stated in two videos received by the French Press Agency that “these girls you’re talking about, some of them were Christian but they converted to Islam.
 They now accept that Allah is the only God and that Jesus is one of his messengers.
 This is my message to the world.
 The girls who did not convert to Islam will not be released as long as you detain our people.
 But the Muslim girls are our sisters.”

 He also said: “I repeat I am going to sell these girls.
 I’m not going to release them as long as you detain our people and brutalize our own women.
 You’re making too much noise about these schoolgirls.”

 Boko Haram wants to establish an Islamic caliphate in towns and villages it has seized in northeastern Nigeria.